Complex condition influenced by genes, environment, economic factors

 Treating obesity with lifestyle changes and medical intervention

 First, talk with your primary care doctor about your condition and explore ways to manage your weight.
 Losing even a small amount of weight can improve your health and reduce certain risks if you are obese.
 This usually involves a combination of lifestyle changes, such as increasing your physical activity while making significant food adjustments.
-Many people who are obese have had success working with nutritional counselors, physical therapists and fitness trainers to transform body and mind while losing weight.

 At Main Line Health our team includes doctors, nutrition counselors and therapists who are highly experienced in helping improve quality of life and health for people who have obesity.